dendrite-systems/dendrite-python-sdk/README.md

-> **Notice:** The Dendrite SDK is not under active development from us.
-However, the project will remain fully open source so that you and others can learn from and build upon our work.
-Feel free to fork, study, or adapt this code for your own projects as you wish – reach out to us on Discord if you have questions!

 <p align="center">
   <a href="https://dendrite.systems"><img src="https://img.shields.io/badge/Website-dendrite.systems-blue?style=for-the-badge&logo=google-chrome" alt="Dendrite Homepage"></a>
   <a href="https://docs.dendrite.systems"><img src="https://img.shields.io/badge/Docs-docs.dendrite.systems-orange?style=for-the-badge&logo=bookstack" alt="Docs"></a>
   <a href="https://discord.gg/ETPBdXU3kx"><img src="https://img.shields.io/badge/Discord-Join%20Us-7289DA?style=for-the-badge&logo=discord&logoColor=white" alt="Discord"></a>
 </p>

+> **Notice:** The Dendrite SDK is not under active development anymore.
+However, the project will remain fully open source so that you and others can learn from it.
+Feel free to fork, study, or adapt this code for your own projects as you wish – reach out to us on Discord if you have questions!
+We love chatting about web AI agents. 🤖

 ## What is Dendrite?